maid-zone/soundcloak/README.md

 The UI isn't really done yet.
 All parameters other than url are unsupported.
 You can also specify track without the `soundcloud.com` part: `https://sc.maid.zone/w/player/?url=<id>` or `https://sc.maid.zone/w/player/?url=<user>/<track>`

+- Content proxying

+Image proxying is already implemented, track proxying is not done yet

 # Contributing
 Contributions are appreciated!
 This includes feedback, feature requests, issues, pull requests and etc.
 Feedback and feature requests are especially needed, since I (laptopcat) don't really know what to prioritize